ibexa/documentation-developer/docs/api/graphql.md

 ### GraphiQL client

-You can also make use of the included [GraphiQL interactive client](https://github.com/graphql/graphiql).
+The [GraphiQL interactive client](https://github.com/graphql/graphiql) is included in the installation.
 Access it through `<yourdomain>/graphiql`.

 Here you can run your queries and preview the results in an easy-to-read format.